-I thinned the paint and used my HomeRight paint sprayer to speed up the painting and leave a nice, smooth finish.
+I thinned out the paint and it turned out to be a nice, smooth finish.

-I sprayed my entire piece.
-I knew there would be ice inside the drink caddy part and the bottle opener is at the top so if some spilled it should just bead up and roll off.
-I probably didn’t need to do the back but I did anyway.
+I sprayed the entire piece because I knew there would be ice inside the drink caddy part.
+And since the bottle opener is at the top, if some spilled it would just bead up and roll off.

 More Pretty Stuff

 When the base painting was done we started adding all of the things.
 I have already sold this piece to a friend.
 I had texted her a picture of my silly sketch and she loved it.
 Haha!

 She had a Coca-Cola bottle opener from her grandmother that she wanted to incorporate into the drink station.
 It was really fun to add a personal touch.

 I made some wire baskets to hold things like napkins, straws and one to catch the bottle caps.
 I used hardware cloth for these.
 You can see my tutorial here.